Is your vinyl record warped?

 Step 3:

-Once, the glass panes have reached a temperature of 60°C, put the one glass panes sheet on the table.
-Make sure, you are wearing your kitchen gloves otherwise, you need to fix your burnt hands before fixing your vinyl.
-Haha.
-Just Kidding!
+Once the glass panes have reached a temperature of 60°C, put the glass pane sheet on the table.
+Make sure you are wearing your kitchen gloves; otherwise, you need to fix your burnt hands first.
+Haha, Just Kidding!

 Step 4:

-Now, place one cardboard cutout on the center of the hot glass pane and then place your record on the top of the glass pane.
-The record must be inside the record sleeves.
+Now, place one cardboard cutout in the center of the hot glass pane, and then put your record on top of the glass pane.
+(The record must be inside the record sleeves.)

 Step 5:

-Place the other cardboard cutout on the top of the record and then place the second hot glass pane on the top of the cardboard i.e. making a sandwich.
+Place the other cardboard cutout on top of the record, and then place the second hot glass pane on top of the cardboard, making a sandwich.

 Step 6:

-Leave it until the glass panes’s temperature matches the room temperature.
+Leave it until the glass pane’s temperature matches the room temperature.

 Step 7:

 Now, check whether your record is fixed or not.
-Most probably, you will see improvement in your record.
+Most probably, you will see improvements.
 You can repeat the method multiple times to get the desired results.

-If you want the process to be a little quicker, you can remove the cardboard cutouts from the sandwich and place the record inside the record sleeves directly on the heated glass panes.
+Pro tip: For quick results, remove the cardboard cutouts from the sandwich and directly place the record inside the record sleeves on the heated glass panes.

 Results: